January 9, 2026 (1mo ago) — last updated February 21, 2026 (10d ago)

 1. Define clear, attainable tiers.

-2. Visualize partner progress in a dashboard.
+2. Show partner progress in a dashboard.

 3. Automate tier promotions and celebrate milestones.